drewsilcock/silcock-dev/src/content/blog/how-postgres-stores-data-on-disk.md

 Database engines is an endlessly interesting topic, and there's lots more I'd like to write about in this series.
 Some ideas are:

+- How Postgres stores oversized values – let's raise a TOAST
 - How Postgres handles concurrency – MVCC is the real MVP
-- How Postgres turns a SQL string into data – understanding the query planner (cf. https://xuanwo.io/2024/02-what-i-talk-about-when-i-talk-about-query-optimizer-part-1/, https://www.sqlite.org/whybytecode.html, https://www.sqlite.org/queryplanner-ng.html)
+- How Postgres turns a SQL string into data
 - How Postgres ensures data integrity – where's WAL

 If you'd like me to write about one of these, leave a comment below 🙂